gwbres/cggtts/README.md

 and _Timescales_ knowledge.
 Check out Christopher's amazing libraries [right here](https://github.com/nyx-space/hifitime).

-The [RNX2CGGTTS application](https://github.com/georust/rinex) is the _goto_ application when it comes to generate CGTTTS files.
-Use it to generate synchronous CGGTTS tracks from coherent RINEX contexts.
+The CGGTTS solutions solver that is integrated to [the RINEX toolbox](https://github.com/georust/rinex) is the _goto_ application to generate CGGTTS files from all this framework.

-Checkout the RINEX Wiki for examples of CGGTTS file exchanges.
+The [RINEX Wiki pages](https://github.com/georust/rinex/wiki/CGGTTS) explain how you can resolve CGGTTS solutions using this toolbox.

 ## CGGTTS track scheduling